Quekzhengseng/ggdotcom/README.md

 - Authentication when in production

 Contributors:
-Quek Zheng Seng, Brejesh, Dwight
+Quek Zheng Seng, Brejesh, Dwight, Alyssa

 **Any questions regarding backend infrastructure or if the website is down, contact @quekkyz on telegram.
 Thank you.**